How to Teach ESL Pronunciation and Phonics

 Using pictures of the position of the tongue and the movement of the mouth for each phoneme will help your students understand the physical aspect of language production.
 By giving a live example yourself and going through the movements with your students, they might feel more comfortable copying you, rather than trying only by themselves.

-If you’re teaching online, you can also demonstrate the sound, but be careful about the angle and zoom of your camera.
+If you’re teaching English online, you can also demonstrate the sound, but be careful about the angle and zoom of your camera.
 You don’t want to scare off your students by showing them a close-up of the inside of your mouth!
 While this might work for younger students by making them laugh, adult students may feel uncomfortable.
 In many cases, referring to a picture can be enough.

 Word stress, sentence stress, and intonation